thisispriyanshugupta/thisispriyanshugupta/README.md

 ---
 🌟 **Featured Projects**

-1. **Khwaab Dream Story Generator Collaboration Project**: 🌌 A dreamy collaboration project where users can input descriptions of their dreams and receive beautifully narrated stories.
+1. **Khwaab Dream Story Generator Collaboration Project**: 🌌 A dreamy collaboration project where users can input descriptions of their dreams and receive beautifully narrated fictional stories.

 2. **Beats and Books Collaboration Project**: 📚🎶 Seamlessly bridge literary and musical worlds with an app that suggests songs based on your favorite books, creating a unique multimedia experience.
 3. **Webpage Question Answering Collaboration Project**: 🤔 Develop a system for answering questions based on webpage content, bringing intelligence to web browsing.